monokrome/minecraft-server-installer/README.md

 FAQ
 ---

-Q: MineCraft is only using one gigabyte of RAM.
+#### MineCraft is only using one gigabyte of RAM.
 How can I increase this?

 By default, this script tells Java to run Minecraft with 1024 megabytes of RAM.